 Lloyd and Ruth Morrison – The Reason We’re Here Today

 When you see Morrisons Lodge for the first time, you will no doubt be struck by the natural beauty and tranquil atmosphere that surrounds it, as were the original founders, Lloyd, and Ruth Morrison.
 When they first came here, they knew it was a special place.
 River guide and lumber mill worker Lloyd Morrison would take private fishing clients, who were brave enough to make the trek, to this particular bend in the middle Rogue, to fish.
 Mr. Morrison dreamt of building a lodge at his favorite fishing hole so that he could accommodate these fishermen.
-Having both grown up in Grants Pass the Morrisons were very familiar with the area and they enjoyed sharing their favorite parts of Oregon with friends.
+Having grown up in Grants Pass, the Morrisons were very familiar with the area, and they enjoyed sharing their favorite parts of Oregon with friends.
 After a visit from some very encouraging friends from San Francisco, Mr. Morrison was determined to build his dream.

 However, building supplies were scarce due to World War II, even nails were hard to come by.
 With the help of some of his clients from San Francisco, he was able to get what he needed.
-In 1945 Mr. Morrison had gathered the resources required and he began to build the lodge.
+In 1945 Mr. Morrison had gathered the resources required, and he began to build the lodge.
 The choice birds-eye pine logs, that you can see in the lodge to this very day, were each handpicked by Mr. Morrison and milled right from the property.
 Make sure that you take a moment to appreciate the history in these logs when you come to visit us.

 In 1946 Morrisons Lodge was opened as Rogue River Rest.
-The Morrisons were known for their hospitality and warmth, they ran fishing trips along the river and they added a cabin and brought in two small houses to accommodate all of their guests.
-One particularly cold winter, one of the few where the Morrisons pond actually froze over, The Morrisons took the opportunity to take a bitterly cold winter and turn it into warm laughter.
+The Morrisons were known for their hospitality and warmth, they ran fishing trips along the river, and they added a cabin and brought in two small houses to accommodate all of their guests.
+One freezing winter, one of the few where the Morrisons pond actually froze over, The Morrisons took the opportunity to take a bitterly cold winter and turn it into warm laughter.
 Here you can see Lloyd Morrison holding a can of peas and Ruth Morrison getting ready with her club in their reenactment of an old adage:

 How do you catch a fish in the winter?